redis-field-engineering/dns-zone-generator/README.md

 flask run -p 8080
 ```

-If the app starts correctly, you should be able to navigate to [http://localhost:8080](http://localhost:8080).
+If the app starts correctly, you can access the tool at [http://localhost:8080](http://localhost:8080).